Magnification: Magnifying glass

 Here, $f$ is the focal length of the lens in centimeters.
-The constant 25 cm is an estimate of the "near point" distance of the eye—the closest distance at which the healthy naked eye can focus.
-In this case the angular magnification is independent from the distance kept between the eye and the magnifying glass.
+The constant 25 cm is an estimate of the near point, the distance of the closest object position to the eye which forms a clear image on the retina.
+For $f < 25\ \mathrm{cm}$, The object via the glass looks larger because the subtended angle on the retina is larger, making the image size larger.